NEMCO Motorsports: Car No. 97 results

-Camping World Truck Series
+Craftsman Truck Series

 Truck No. 8 history

 The No. 8 truck was originally owned and driven by Joe Nemechek's brother John.
 He debuted the truck in 1996 at the Miami-Dade Homestead Motorsports Complex, where he finished seventh.
 He ran full-time that year and finished 13th in points.
 The team was known as CHEK Racing Inc. Three races into 1997, John was involved in a single-truck accident at Miami-Dade and suffered massive head injuries, which claimed his life five days later.
 The No. 8 truck was retired in John's memory after this, and it was intended that the number would not be used again by the Nemecheks.

 However, in 2014, the number returned with Joe Nemechek's son John Hunter Nemechek (named after Joe's brother) ran the No. 8 Toyota Tundra in 10 races, with Joe driving the other 12.
 SWM sponsored the truck, with SWM owner Sid Maudlin also owning a share of the truck team.
 The events on the younger Nemechek's NCWTS calendar include Martinsville in March and October, Dover in May, Gateway Motorsports Park in June, Iowa in July, Eldora Speedway in July, Bristol in August, Canadian Tire Motorsport Park in August, New Hampshire in September and Phoenix in November.
 NEMCO experienced a renewed success, with a best finish of 3rd at Texas by the elder Nemechek.
 The team recorded eleven top-10s and only finished outside the top-15 on two occasions.
 The No. 8 finished 7th in owner points, the highest finish for a NEMCO team in any series in nearly 20 years.

 In 2015, the season began with the truck again being split between Joe Nemechek and John Hunter Nemechek.
 Ryan Newman also ran a race for the team at Kansas.
 Beginning at the eighth race of the season at Gateway, John Hunter took over the truck full-time.
 At Chicagoland in September, John Hunter Nemechek won his first Truck Series race, passing Kyle Larson with two laps to go after Larson ran out of fuel.
 It was the first win for NEMCO in any series since a Busch Series race at Kansas in October 2004.
 Team co-owner Sid Maudlin died in December 2015 at the age of 61.